 In the case of developers, this usually means avoiding refactoring until later.
 Those unit tests will get added in our next Pull Request... sound familiar?

 Reactance occurs when we feel that someone or something is taking away our choices or limiting the range of alternatives available to us.
 So we do the opposite of what the rules (or principles) suggest to prove our freedom of choice.
 We ignore software design principles because we want to do our own thing!

 This bias makes us commit to an opinion more strongly when we are challenged or pressured to adopt another viewpoint.
 Sometimes our responses are justified but sometimes we may just be being irrational.

 Have you ever worked with a developer that grossly overestimates their own technical ability?

 The Dunning-Kruger effect occurs when people fail to adequately assess their level of competence at a task and consider themselves more skilled than everyone else.
 Not only this but they also fail to recognise genuine competence in other people.

 The opposite is also true.
-Competent people will underestimate their ability compared with others.
+Competent people will underestimate their ability compared to others.
 This is known as the imposter syndrome.
 Either way, we're pretty bad at assessing our own abilities.

 What can we do about this?

 When people are exposed to training they do then recognise and acknowledge their own personal previous lack of skill.
 We don’t know how incompetent we are until we're given the skills or knowledge to realise what we don’t know.
 This is why training is so important in software development.

 Conversely, doing well in an assessment or completing a training course can give us a sense of achievement.
 This helps combat imposter syndrome.